-- The University of Nebraska hotline is available for online reporting at https://secure.ethicspoint.com/domain/media/en/gui/52126/index.html or by phone at 844-348-9584. - A person may also contact the Department of Education's Office for Civil Rights regarding an alleged violation of Title IX by visiting www2.ed.gov/about/offices/list/ocr/complaintintro.html or calling 1-800-421-3481.
+- The University of Nebraska Code of Ethics hotline is available for online reporting or by calling 844-348-9584. - A person may also contact the Department of Education's Office for Civil Rights regarding an alleged violation of Title IX or by calling 800-421-3481.